 I knew that I wanted to keep the gold & grey look going in my bedroom.
 I wanted something bold in color but subtle in pattern.
 And I wanted grommets.
 So, after poking around the interwebs a little bit, I decided to just dive in & make my own.

 One evening while Sean was out of town, I bombarded his email with about 30 fabric ideas.
 Once he put on his wellies & dug thru his flooded inbox, we came out with one design we both loved – this Premier Prints Small Dandelion Twill Storm in yellow/white.
 I love the sweet little dandelions & Sean dubbed them “subtly and not too girly.”
 Win, win.

-I ordered 6 yards.
+So I ordered 6 yards of the fabric.
 I also ordered 6 yards of white blackout fabric & two packs of white no-sew grommets.
 The blackout fabric ended up being on back order so I just picked that up at our local Hancock’s.